nrwl/nx/docs/nx-cloud/features/split-e2e-tasks.md

 ### More Precise Flaky Task Identification

-Nx Agents can [automatically re-run failed flaky e2e tests](/ci/features/flaky-tasks) on a separate agent without a developer needing to manually re-run the CI pipeline.
-Without e2e task splitting, Nx can identify that the e2e tests in general are flaky.
-With e2e task splitting, Nx can identify which specific file is flaky - this way you can more quickly solve the problem.
+Nx Agents [automatically re-run failed flaky e2e tests](/ci/features/flaky-tasks) on a separate agent without a developer needing to manually re-run the CI pipeline.
+Leveraging e2e task splitting, Nx identifies the specific flaky test file - this way you can quickly fix the offending test file.
+Without e2e splitting, Nx identifies that at least one of the e2e tests are flaky - requiring you to find the flaky test on your own.